On the consistency of supervised learning with missing values: Supervised learning procedures with missing data on train and test set

 \subsection{EM and out-of-sample prediction}

-The likelihood framework (Section \ref{sec:missingdata}) enables predicting new observation, though it has not been much discussed. \citet{jiang2018logistic} consider a special case of this approach for a logistic regression and by assuming a Gaussian model on the covariates $\X$.
+The likelihood framework (Section \ref{sec:missingdata}) enables predicting new observation, though it has not been much discussed. \citet{jiang2018logistic} consider a special case of this approach for a logistic regression where covariates $\X$ are assumed to be Gaussian.

-Let the assumptions of Theorem \eqref{theo:mar} be verified (MAR settings).
-Model parameters $\theta^\star$ can then be estimated by maximizing the observed log-likelihood $\log \mathcal{L}_2$ with an EM algorithm on the train data (Section \ref{sec:em}).
+Let the assumptions of Theorem~\ref{theo:mar} be verified (MAR settings).
+The true parameters of the model can then be estimated by maximizing the observed log-likelihood $\log \mathcal{L}_2$ with an EM algorithm on the train data (Section \ref{sec:em}).
 The corresponding estimates $\hat\theta_n$ can be used for out-of-sample prediction with missing values.
-The probability distribution of $y$ as a function of the observed values $\x_o$ only, can be related to that on a fully-observed data set:
+The probability distribution of $y$ as a function of the observed values $\x_o = \x_{obs(\bm)}$ only, can be related to that on a fully-observed data set:

-It is then possible to approximate the expectation with Monte Carlo sampling from the distribution $\density_{\hat \theta_n}(\X_m|\X_o=\x_o)$.
+It is then possible to approximate the expectation with Monte Carlo sampling from the distribution $\density_{\hat \theta_n}(\X_{\textrm{m}}|\X_{\textrm{o}}=\x_{\textrm{o}})$.
 Such a sampling is easy in simple models, \emph{e.g.} using Schur's complements for Gaussian distributions in linear regression settings.
-But in more complex settings, such as logistic regression, there is no explicit solution and one option is Metropolis Hasting Monte Carlo.
+But in more complex settings, such as logistic regression, there is no explicit solution and one option is to use Metropolis-Hasting algorithms \citep[][]{hastings1970monte}.